TrippTrapp84/StudioWidgets/README.md

 	end
 end
 ```
-Alternatively, if you are working in Rojo or some other external IDE, a bat file is included for building a stripped studio or
+Alternatively, if you are working with Rojo or some external IDE, a bat file is included for building a stripped studio or
 Rojo ready folder with the widget library inside.

 ## License